Alabama Court Records

 - Sentencing: The judge sentences the defendant based on the verdict given by the jury.

-- Appeal: An appeal to a higher court is possible if either side of the legal argument is dissatisfied with the court’s decision.
+- Appeal: If either side of the legal argument is dissatisfied with the court’s decision, an appeal to a higher court is possible.

 How Long Does it Take For a Case to Go to Trial in Alabama?